Fencing classes in Livermore, CA

 the Livermore Area Recreation and Park District (LARPD).

 NEW: Adults can join the Thursday 7:00 PM class and Friday 5:30 PM class, starting in Jan 2018.
 Perfect way to vent out the work week, and start your weekend on a good note!

 The Robert Livermore Community Center

 is our location for fencing classes, serving students from the Livermore valley, including Livermore, Dublin, Pleasanton, San Ramon, and Tracy/Mountain House.

-These are the beginner/intermediate level classes for youth (ages 6 - 12) and juniors (12 - 19).
+Our fencing classes in Livermore are at the monemt for the beginner/intermediate level youth (ages 6 - 12), teens, (12 - 19), and adults (20+).
 Come and learn the basics of the modern sport with professional

 in every class!